-John “Jay” Ellison is the Dean of Students in the College at the University of Chicago.
+John “Jay” Ellison is the Senior Advisor to the Dean of the College at the University of Chicago.
 Ellison began his career in emergency services, first as an Emergency Medical Technician and then as a Police Officer.
 After serving in Law Enforcement for 4 years, Ellison entered College and earned his BA, Summa cum laude from Southeastern College (now Southeastern University) in Lakeland, Florida, working as a bodyguard while pursing his studies.
 After graduating in 1989, Ellison continued his study of ancient languages at Harvard Divinity School, earning a Master of Theological Studies in 1991.
 In that same year Ellison entered the PhD program in the Department of Near Eastern Languages and Civilizations (NELC) in the Graduate School of Arts and Sciences at Harvard.

 Ellison conducted doctoral dissertation research in the Arab Republic of Syria in 1997-1998 on a Fulbright fellowship.
 He then earned both his MA (2000) and PhD (2002) in Near Eastern Languages and Civilizations.
 In 2002, Ellison became the Allston Burr Senior Tutor (now Allston Burr Dean) for Lowell House and a Lecturer in NELC at Harvard.
 Ellison moved into the position of Secretary of the Administrative Board of Harvard College, the committee that oversaw all exceptions to academic requirements, academic review, and discipline, in 2005 and was promoted to associate dean in 2008.
 At Harvard, Ellison served as a Teaching Fellow, Instructor, Preceptor and Lecturer and taught regularly in NELC.